 - A. To minimize duplication of effort by the FPS and the Contractor, the Contractor shall maintain personnel files on-site for all employees who work under this Contract.
 Files shall be maintained at the Contractor Manager's office and will be made available to the COTR on a continuous basis.
 Each guard's file must contain the following information: - 1.
-Application for employment, including SF85P, FD 258, resume or detailed prior work history and references; - 2.
-Results of all criminal history checks obtained by the Contractor; - 3.
-U.S. Citizenship and Immigration Services Form I-9 Employment Eligibility Verification (OMB No. 1115-0136); - 4.
-A copy of DHS 11000-6 Non-Disclosure Agreement, - 5.
-A copy of high school diploma, GED certificate, college transcripts, military records, or POST training completion; - 6.
-Records of all basic and refresher training attendance and, where required, test scores; - 7.
-Records of current firearms training and qualification scores, where required by the Contract; - 8.
-Records of all successfully completed Government-provided training; - 9.
-A copy of most recent CPR, First Aid, and AED certification card; - 10.
-Results of all drug screenings administered (both pre- and post- employment); - 11.
-A copy of the DHS certification card as required by the COTR; - 12.
-A copy of all firearm licenses and certifications required by state and local regulations; - 13.
-Records of guard's suitability information (including date current suitability expires); - 14.
-Copies of all complaints, investigations, and disciplinary actions taken by the Contractor against the employee for all infractions committed under the Contract; - 15.
-A copy of all commendations, awards, letters, and other documents given to the employee as a result of work performed under this Contract; and
+Employment Eligibility Verification (e-Verify) Confirmation Notice; - 2.
+A copy of DHS 11000-6 Non-Disclosure Agreement, - 3.
+A copy of high school diploma, GED certificate, college transcripts, military records, or POST training completion; - 4.
+Records of all basic and refresher training attendance and, where required, test scores; - 5.
+Records of current firearms training and qualification scores, where required by the Contract; - 6.
+Records of all successfully completed Government-provided training; - 7.
+A copy of most recent CPR, First Aid, and AED certification card; - 8.
+Results of all drug screenings administered (both pre- and post- employment); - 9.
+A copy of the DHS certification card as required by the COTR; - 10.
+A copy of all firearm licenses and certifications required by state and local regulations; - 11.
+Records of guard's suitability decision letters (including date current suitability expires); - 12.
+Copies of all complaints, investigations, and disciplinary actions taken by the Contractor against the employee for all infractions committed under the Contract;

-- 16. A copy of any National Security Information clearance issued, where required by this Contract (i.e., Secret/Top Secret). - 17.
+- 13. A copy of all commendations, awards, letters, and other documents given to the employee as a result of work performed under this Contract; and - 14.
+A copy of any National Security Information clearance letters issued, where required by this Contract (i.e., Secret/Top Secret). - 15.
 To comply with the Health Insurance Portability & Accountability Act (HIPAA), the Medical Evaluation (SF-78) may be filed separately by the Contractor. - B. The CO or COTR shall have the express authority to review any Contract employee's file at any time during the course of the Contract.
 The Contractor shall maintain all personnel files for a minimum of five (5) years after Contract closeout (upon receipt of release of claims). - C. The CO or COTR can request, at any time during the course of the Contract, a spreadsheet or other tracking system (either in paper form or in electronic form) that clearly details the status of all Contract employees pertaining to Contract requirements. - D. The Contractor may maintain either a hard-copy (paper) file or a computerized system containing all the information required above.
 However, if the Contractor uses a computerized filing system, all forms must be scanned into the computer and must be legible. - E. False statements, certification, or falsification of any documents required in this Contract by the Contractor, Contract Manager, or any Contract employee shall be punishable under US Code Title 18, Chapter 47, Section 1001, Fraud and False Statements.
 Additionally, the Government may initiate investigations by its Office of Inspector General or the regional FPS Criminal Investigations Branch, may initiate debarment proceedings, and/or may take Contractual remedies, up to and including termination for default.
 Under no circumstances whatsoever will the Government tolerate falsification of required documents.